 FACT: The bacteria and parasites in the nest as well as baby bird carcasses will cause severe odour and potential health problems.

-Sparrows, starlings and pigeons are the most common bird species that come into conflict with people.
+FACT: Sparrows, starlings and pigeons are the most common bird species that come into conflict with people.
 Their nests and droppings can cause significant odour, damage and human health concerns.